New YSU offer: Tressel says, ‘hope to resolve this contract today’

-YOUNGSTOWN, Ohio (WKBN) – Youngstown State University President Jim Tressel said he hopes to resolve contract issues with the faculty union with a new wage proposal.
+YOUNGSTOWN, Ohio (WYTV) – Youngstown State University President Jim Tressel said he hopes to resolve contract issues with the faculty union with a new wage proposal.

 University administrators announced they have offered to increase base salaries by 4%.